 The project team of the Robert Koch Institute, Deutsche Telekom, and SAP have released Corona-Warn-App version 2.11, which contains a universal QR code scanner.
 Android users also have the option of importing QR codes from photos or PDF files using the QR code scanner. iOS users will be able to use this feature as of version 2.12.

 The update will be available to users within the next 48 hours.

 Key figures dashboard for the Corona-Warn-App

 An overview of important key figures for the Corona-Warn-App is now available in the form of a digital dashboard.
 The key figures in the dashboard are updated daily.
 In the launch version, the following key figures are available: Downloads, test registration, test results, sharing behavior, and low-risk and high-risk alerts.
 The metrics in the dashboard are updated daily.
-They can be accessed under the "Analysis" tab and downloaded as a csv file.
+They can be accessed under the "Dashboard" tab and downloaded as a csv file.

 Current facts and figures about the Corona-Warn-App